Uganda–United States relations: Developmental and economic relations

 U.S. development assistance in Uganda has the overall goal of reducing mass poverty.
 Most U.S. program assistance is focused in the areas of health, education, and agriculture.
 Both the U.S. Agency for International Development (USAID) and the Centers for Disease Control (CDC) have major programs to fight the HIV/AIDS pandemic.
 Other programs promote trade and investment, curb environmental degradation, encourage the peaceful resolution of local and international conflicts, and promote honest and open government.
 The United States also provides large amounts of humanitarian assistance to populations without access to adequate food supplies because of conflict, drought and other factors.

 U.S. Peace Corps Volunteers are active in primary teacher training and HIV/AIDS programs.
 The Department of State carries out cultural exchange programs, brings Fulbright lecturers and researchers to Uganda, and sponsors U.S. study and tour programs for a wide variety of officials from government, non-governmental organizations and the private sector.
 Through Ambassador's Self-Help Fund, local groups in poor areas receive assistance for small projects with a high level of community involvement.

+On December 10, 2025, Uganda signed an agreement with the United States over health care assistance.
+The United States agreed to provide up to $1.7 billion in aid over the next five years.
+In return, Uganda must invest $500 million into its own health care system in this same time period.
+This deal was part of a larger effort by the Trump administration to procure bilateral aid agreements that differ from the multilateral approach taken by the World Health Organization and differ from traditional USAID delivery methods.
+The United States has signed similar deals with 16 other African countries as of March 2026.